The O.C.: Cancellation

 Due to low ratings, it was rumored that the show would not return for a fifth season.
 In June 2006, Fox confirmed that "the current order for The O.C. is 16 episodes", but added that there was a chance to add more installments.
 In September 2006, Rachel Bilson said that she felt like "the show is over", and co-star Kelly Rowan stated that many of the cast realized the show was close to being cancelled.
 Rowan said that "when [the fourth season] was picked up for just 16 episodes this year the cast had a feeling the end was near."

 On January 3, 2007, Fox announced that The O.C. was to be cancelled.
 In a statement, Schwartz said "This feels like the best time to bring the show to its close" adding that "what better time to go out than creatively on top."
 Fox launched an official campaign on their website called Save The O.C., which garnered over 740,000 signatures.
-There were rumors that the show would be saved by The CW.
+There were rumors that the show would be saved by the CW.
 The CW president Dawn Ostroff confirmed in January 2007 that while the move was discussed, it was decided against.

+The main reason for the cancellation was the decline in ratings.
+Many media outlets have reported that the main factor behind this drop was the death of the lead character, Marissa Cooper.
+As one of the show's central figures, her departure alienated many fans.
+Her tragic death in a car accident was seen as the beginning of the end for this teen drama.

 Syndication

 The O.C. was syndicated on Soapnet from 2007 until 2012 in the United States, and the series began airing on Pop in 2016.
-The show became available for streaming on The CW Seed in 2015, and Hulu in 2016.
-In 2020, it was taken off of Hulu for rival streaming service HBO Max.
+The show became available for streaming on CW Seed in 2015, and Hulu in 2016.
+In 2020, it was taken off of Hulu for rival streaming service Max.